gerasimosmichalitsianos/pansharpen_c_cpp/README.md

       If not building a Docker image and running as a Docker container, then it is expected that you will have the appropriate C/C++ GDAL header and include files installed onto your system.
-In a Debian Linux system (e.g. Mint, Ubuntu), these files may be installed simply with:
+In a Debian Linux system (e.g. Mint, Ubuntu), these files may be installed simply with (assuming you are root):

       $ apt-get install gdal-bin -y
       $ apt-get install libgdal-dev -y